Skip to main content

 Support Resources

-If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the instructor is a highly recommended first point of contact.
-If you cannot approach the instructor, you may consider communicating with the chair or director as a facilitator.
+If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the course instructor is a highly recommended first point of contact.
+If you cannot approach the instructor, you may consider communicating with the department chair or production director as a facilitator.
 See more resources, below.

 Student Assistance and Support Services

-The Office of Student Affairs: Student Assistance and Support Services (SASS) assists, supports, and advocates for students experiencing a broad range of issues, concerns, or challenges interfering with a student’s ability to be successful academically or personally.
-This includes absence verification, basic needs, emergency housing, food insecurity, student complaints, student emergency fund, tuition, housing and dining appeals, withdrawal, and incomplete grade requests.
+The Office of Student Affairs: Student Assistance and Support Services (SASS) assists, supports and advocates for students experiencing a broad range of issues, concerns or challenges interfering with a student’s ability to be successful academically or personally.
+This includes absence verification, basic needs, emergency housing, food insecurity, student complaints, student emergency fund, tuition, housing and dining appeals, withdrawal and incomplete grade requests.

 Office of Civil Rights & Title IX

 You can report incidents of sexual and interpersonal misconduct, as well as incidents of discrimination and harassment to this office to the Office of Civil Rights & Title IX.
-This office takes active measures to create or restore a respectful, safe, and inclusive environment for community members that is free from discrimination, discriminatory harassment, and sexual or interpersonal violence.
-Title IX reports also connect students with appropriate resources (i.e. SASS, Dean of Students, chair, etc.).
+This office takes active measures to create or restore a respectful, safe and inclusive environment for community members that is free from discrimination, discriminatory harassment and sexual or interpersonal violence.
+Title IX reports also connect students with appropriate resources (i.e. SASS, Dean of Students, chair, etc.)

 Counseling and Psychological Services (CAPS)

-Counseling and Psychological Services (CAPS)’s primary goal is to provide comprehensive wellness-related programs and services to students.
-CAPS offers individual and group counseling, crisis assistance, consultation, referrals, outreach, and online training.
+The primary goal of Counseling and Psychological Services (CAPS) is to provide comprehensive wellness-related programs and services to students.
+CAPS offers individual and group counseling, crisis assistance, consultation, referrals, outreach and online training.